sindresorhus/Settings/readme.md

 - Adheres to the [macOS Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos/app-architecture/preferences/).
 - The window title is automatically localized by using the system string.

+### Preferences window size ###

+The preferences window's size will dynamically change to fit the view controller.
+In case the preferences window doesn't show, check that your view controller has a correct size.

 ## Related

 - [Defaults](https://github.com/sindresorhus/Defaults) - Swifty and modern UserDefaults